yuanz03/tp/docs/UserGuide.md

 Examples:
 * `deleteteam tm/u16` deletes the team named `u16` from the PlayBook, assuming it exists.

-### Deleting a position: `deleteposition`

-Deletes the specified position from the PlayBook.

-Format: `deleteposition ps/POSITION_NAME`

-* Deletes the position with the specified `POSITION_NAME` from the PlayBook.
-* `POSITION_NAME` must be an existing position in the PlayBook.
-* `POSITION_NAME` should contain only alphanumeric characters, with no spaces.
-* `POSITION_NAME` is case-insensitive, e.g. `fw` is the same as `FW`.
-* `POSITION_NAME` should not be blank.
-* The position to be deleted must exist in the PlayBook.
-* The command can only delete one position at a time.

-Examples:
-* `deleteposition ps/LW` deletes the position named `LW` from the PlayBook.
-* `deleteposition ps/ST` deletes the position named `ST` from the PlayBook, assuming it exists.

 ### Clearing all entries : `clear`

 Clears all entries from the PlayBook.